GEANT/RADIUS/eduroam-as-a-Service/IdP/scripts/README.md

 /opt/tls/scripts/addnro.py --nro=pl --port=5812

 The delnro.py script allows to remove a NRO wrom the RADIS-TLS configuration.
-It prompts for the NRO code.
+It prompts for the NRO code or can be calld with a file as the first argument to do bulk deleting.
+The file contains NRO codes (one per line).

 The shownro.py script lists configured NROs and its RADIUS-TLS ports.